 4) Collagen for sleep

 A decent sleeping pattern can do miraculous things for our body.
 Besides the obvious factor of making you feel less tired and lethargic during the day, more sleep can increase the quality of your health, improve your everyday mood and your sex life.

-Multi-tasking amino acid Glycerine, has the ability to help individuals who struggle to sleep or suffer from insomnia.
+Multi-tasking amino acid Glycerine, has the ability to help individuals who may struggle to sleep.

 A study analysing the effects of consuming glycerine, in comparison to a placebo before bed, clearly shown the amino acid to reduce fatigue and have a tendency toward reduced sleepiness (8)